 They neglect to mention that your heart is going to be broken, not once but over and over as you begin to peel back the layers of these children.
 They forget to tell you that these kids will teach you things, you never knew about the world or yourself.

 They forget to tell you how these kids will open your eyes to the darkest parts of the world we live in, will bring it in crystal color with them.
+Not in a convenient way where you can ignore it, or get away from it but into your living room.
 Like why a two-year-old doesn’t have clothes that actually fit him.
 Or why he can only say 3 words.
 Or why he doesn’t cry when he is dropped off at complete stranger’s home.
 Or why he wakes in the middle of the night screaming as if the monsters under his bed are real and out to get him.